-Dalmatians are a unique breed of dog in both appearance and intelligence that is why they appeared in the famous film 101 Dalmatians in 1996.
+Dalmatians are a unique breed of dog in both appearance and intelligence which is why they appeared in the famous film 101 Dalmatians in 1996.
 In addition to being featured in movies, we also often encounter these dogs accompanying firefighters to the fires.
 Why do firefighters have dalmatians and not another breed?
 Turns out they had a whole history of working alongside each other.

-The Rich History between Dalmatians and The Fire Department
+The Rich History Between Dalmatians and The Fire Department

 The story began in 1700 when English aristocrats used dals to accompany their carriages to protect people and property.
 People found that these dogs run as fast as horses and are able to keep up their sprint speed for long distances.
 Dalmatians also protected and repelled the factors that could spook or attack the horses during the ride.

-Before fire trucks had engines, horses were used to pull the firefighter’s wagon, and dalmatians, thanks to their special horse-protective instincts, were chosen as guards to clear the way for the horses to run.
+Before fire trucks had engines, horses were used to pull the firefighter’s wagon, and Dalmatians, thanks to their special horse-protective instincts, were chosen as guards to clear the way for the horses to run.

-When the fire alarm sounded, the dalmatian ran out of the firehouse first and barked as loud as possible to let people around know there was a blaze, and they needed to get out of the way for the wagon.
+When the fire alarm sounded, the Dalmatian ran out of the firehouse first and barked as loud as possible to let people around know there was a blaze, and they needed to get out of the way for the wagon.
 The dogs then ran alongside the wagon to the fire site.
 When firemen were on duty, these dogs helped guard their belongings, equipment, and horses.
-The presence of dalmatians also helped comfort the horses when they approached the blaze.
+The presence of Dalmatians also helped comfort the horses when they approached the blaze.

-When the engines were invented, the horses left but the dalmatians stayed to help guard the firefighter’s possessions and killed rats in firehouses.
+When the engines were invented, the horses left but the Dalmatians stayed to help guard the firefighter’s possessions and killed rats in firehouses.
 Some fire departments have kept these dogs simply to preserve tradition.

 Why Do Firefighters Have Dalmatians in Fire Departments Today?